 Opens the Train SimplyFile Window, which you can use to quickly bring SimplyFile up to speed on your Outlook folder hierarchy.

-You love using SimplyFile.
+We hope that you love using SimplyFile.
 So much so that you would like to share its benefits with a friend.
 Use this command to compose a note about SimplyFile to your friend.

 Rest assured - the email will not be sent without your approval!